Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After an included breakfast walk from the hotel to the Lightner Museum.
+After an included breakfast, walk from the hotel to the Lightner Museum.
 Browse the remarkable relics of the museum with your included admission.
-Built in 1887 in Spanish Renaissance style, the impressive three-story museum now contains fascinating relics from America’s Gilded Age, including a fine collection of decorative and fine arts.
+Built in 1887 in Spanish Renaissance style, the impressive three-story museum now contains fascinating relics from America’s Gilded Age, including an excellent collection of decorative and fine arts.

 What to Expect: